Diffeological Principal Bundles and Principal Infinity Bundles: Smooth Higher Stacks

-Recall that a diffeological space $X$ is a concrete sheaf on $\cart$.
-By the embedding $\sh(\cart) \hookrightarrow \spre(\cart)$, we can consider $X$ as a discrete simplicial presheaf on $\cart$.
-Thus we can consider its cofibrant replacement $QX$ in $\spre(\cart)$ equipped with the local projective model structure.
+Here we discuss three ways of ''resolving" a diffeological space into a diffeological category.
+One of which, $QX$ comes forth immediately from the projective model structure on simplicial presheaves.
+The other two, which we denote $\check{C}(X)$ and $B//M$, appear in \cite{krepski2021sheaves} and \cite{iglesias2020vcech} respectively, and are interesting in their own right.
+We compare these three resolutions as diffeological categories, and examine their resulting notions of diffeological \v{C}ech cohomology in Section \ref{section diffeological cech cohomologies}.

-Since $\spre(\cart)$ is a combinatorial model category, a cofibrant replacement functor $Q$ exists.
+Let us start by describing the resolution $QX$ for a diffeological space $X$.
+Since $\cechpre(\cart)$ is a combinatorial model category, a cofibrant replacement functor $Q$ exists.
 However, we are in the lucky situation that there is a cofibrant replacement functor $Q$ with a relatively simple form.

 \begin{Lemma}[{\cite[Lemma 2.7]{dugger2001universal}}] Given a diffeological space $X$, thought of as a discrete simplicial presheaf on $\cart$, its cofibrant replacement $QX$ is given by the simplicial presheaf